lauralwd/azolla_phd_thesis/source/22_appendix_1_BKO.md

 # Appendix A: bUTQ application / BKO portfolio summary
 \label{BKO}
 This appendix chapter summarises my application for the University Teaching Qualification or BKO (Basis Kwalificatie Onderwijs).
-I structure the summary in sections for each the key competencies required for a succesful application.
+I structure the summary in sections for each the key competency required for a succesful application.
 For each section of the application, I selected some key points, and a quote and a figure from the exit surveys.
 These exit surveys are typically done after a course conclusion.
-I use mostly of the one course I coordinated myself, for in this survey, it is very clear that some questions refered to my teaching rather than that of a group of teachers.
+I use mostly surveys from the one course I coordinated myself, for in this survey, it is very clear that some questions refered to my teaching specifically rather than that of a group of teachers.
 This application and its summary are written in Dutch, for the Biology Bachelor which assigns this degree is a Dutch spoken Bachelor.

 \newpage